 Rabies is a disease caused by a virus found in the saliva of infected animals.
-In the United States of America, it is most commonly found in bats, raccoons, skunks, and foxes but any wild mammal can carry it.
+In the United States of America, it is most commonly found in bats, raccoons, skunks, and foxes but any wild mammal can carry it – yet another reason to keep coyotes away from your yard.
 While relatively rare, even in wild animals, the results of contracting this disease are so disastrous that it is best to take it seriously and take steps to prevent its transmission, however unlikely it may seem.

 Any warm-blooded animal can contract rabies, including humans.
 Once the symptoms of the disease present themselves, there is, unfortunately, nothing that can be done to prevent the disease’s progression.
 That is why vaccination in cats and dogs, and rapid intervention in other animals and people that may have been exposed, are so vital.

 Dogs most often get exposed to rabies when they come into contact with infected wildlife or, less likely, infected dogs and cats.
 The virus can be found in large numbers in the saliva of infected animals and so the most common way for the disease to be transmitted is through a bite from an infected animal.